Chicago Cubs vs Philadelphia Phillies Odds, Spread, and Total

 Cubs vs Phillies Betting Trends

-- The total has gone over in six of the Cubs' last eight matchups.
+- The total has gone over in four of the Cubs' last five games.

-- The total has gone under in six of the Phillies' past nine outings.

-- The over has hit in two of the last three meetings between these teams.
+- The over has hit in seven of the Phillies' past 10 home matchups.

-- The Phillies have won five of the last six matchups against the Cubs.

 Cubs vs Phillies Injury Reports